ctrl-alt-del/devenv/language/java/README.md

 Java
 ====
 Both Java 7 and 8 are available today.
-This instruction will focus on Java 7, but the processes are similar to Java 8.
+This instruction will focus on how to install Java 7, but the processes should be similar for installing Java 8.

 * [**Windows**](#java-on-windows)
 * [**Mac**](#java-on-mac)